-The Samford University Department of Campus Safety is a proprietary function of the University with jurisdiction to enforce the rules and regulations of the University on University property, as well as the laws of the State of Alabama in any extended jurisdiction prescribed by law.
+The Samford University Department of Public Safety and Emergency Management is a proprietary function of the University with jurisdiction to enforce the rules and regulations of the University on University property, as well as the laws of the State of Alabama in any extended jurisdiction prescribed by law.
 Those members of the department who are duly sworn and commissioned have full law enforcement authority and maintain a close working relationship with local law enforcement authorities, federal agencies, and other emergency agencies on all matters of mutual interest.
 Support and response by local law enforcement, fire department, and other emergency services are excellent.
-The Department of Campus Safety is located on the second floor of Beeson University Center and is staffed 24 hours a day, providing a patrol and traffic division, response to emergencies, security patrols and monitoring of persons on campus, and providing other services to the campus community.
-Crime statistics, as required by federal law, are available on the Campus Safety Web site (www.samford.edu/campussafety) or by writing or calling the director of campus safety.
+The Department of Public Safety and Emergency Management is located on the second floor of Beeson University Center and is staffed 24 hours a day, providing a patrol and traffic division, response to emergencies, security patrols and monitoring of persons on campus, and providing other services to the campus community.
+Crime statistics, as required by federal law, are available on the Public Safety Web site (www3.samford.edu/ops/publicsafety/) or by writing or calling the director of public safety.